HopeforJustice/main/src/plugins/shortpixel-image-optimiser/readme.txt

 = A credit = an optimized image? =
     Yes, that is correct.
-    But please note that usually an image in Media Library has 3, 5 or more associated thumbs.
-Each optimized thumb requires a credit.
+    But please note that usually, an image in Media Library has 5 or more associated thumbs.
+Each optimized thumbnail requires a credit.
 In the rare cases when ShortPixel does not optimise the image (lossy) with at least 5%, the credit will not be consumed, though.

 = Can I restore my images?
 What happens with the originals? =
     If you choose the "Image backup" option in Settings/ShortPixel then the original version of any optimized image or PDF will be saved in the backup folder.
-    The original image is needed if you want to restore an image or if you want to convert an image from lossy/glossy to lossless or viceversa.
+    The original image is needed if you want to restore an image or if you want to convert an image from lossy/glossy to lossless or vice-versa.

 = What types of formats can be optimized? =
-    ShortPixel optimises JPEG (JPG, JPEG, JPEG 2000, JPEG XR), PNG, GIF (animated and still) and PDF type of files.
+    ShortPixel optimises JPEG (JPG, JPEG, JPEG 2000, JPEG XR), PNG, GIF (animated and still), and PDF type of files.

 = Do you have one-time plans? =
     Yes we do.